 Who We Are: Our Strategic Plan

 At the SJSU Lurie College of Education, we prepare transformative educators, counselors, therapists, school and community leaders.
-We do this through an emancipatory approach across our teaching, scholarship, and service.
-Our 2020-2022 strategic plan focuses on 4 priority areas:
+We do this through an emancipatory approach across our teaching, scholarship, and service with a focus on four priority areas:

 - Tied for #2 among CSU schools of education

 - In the top 5 for schools of education in the Bay Area

 - Tied for #16 among schools of education in California

 - Debuted at #158 for best education schools in the country

 - Tied for #1 among universities in the Bay Area

 - Tied for #2 among CSUs

 - Tied for #3 among universities in California